-So, whether you’re after a traditional bag of fish and chips, an exotic Indian curry, a delightfully dirty spice bag or even something on the healthier side (no judgement), we’re here to provide you with the ultimate list of 5 of the best takeaways in Dublin that locals will swear by.
+So, whether you’re after a traditional bag of fish and chips, an exotic Indian curry, a delightfully dirty spice bag (one of Ireland’s weirdest foods, you need to try) or even something on the healthier side (no judgement), we’re here to provide you with the ultimate list of 5 of the best takeaways in Dublin that locals will swear by.

 5. Sunflower Chinese Takeaway, Templeogue

 This local institution is literally the holy grail for spice bags and has been controversially identified as the birthing place of what has fast become an Irish favourite.

 For those of you who have been living under a rock for the last few years and aren’t familiar with the spice bag and all of its glory, it is basically a generous portion of deep-fried chips, battered or shredded chicken and usually a mix of fresh chilli, onion and peppers tossed in a mystery blend of spices.

 Whatever you do make sure you order your first one from Sunflower Chinese.
 Locals come back time and time again for their spice bag and all of the other delicious meals they offer.
 Check out their website to find out if you’re lucky enough to be in their delivery zone.

 Address: Orwell Shopping Centre, Orwell Rd, Templeogue, Ballyboden, Co.
 Dublin, Ireland

 4. Saba to go: Windy Arbour, Rathmines and Deansgrange